teoim/PaymentsProcessor/README.md

 - User Name: `sa`
 - Password: \<empty password\>

-### The database is automatically created at startup based on the settings from the `application.properties` file.
+### The `payments` database is automatically created at startup based on the settings from the `application.properties` file.

 ### The `payment` table and fields are also automatically created at startup, through JPA based on the `com/rftech/payments/processor/repository/dao/PaymentDAO.java` entity.